 They took the left turbolift up to level 2, but once there, could not figure out how the Bio Lab might provide healing machinery.
 The computer didn’t function on that level, and Chester had been their sole medic.
 As a result, Chester died on the trip back to the Med Lab in the Secondary hull (a long trek), where the Med Synth pronounced him dead, permanently.
 The party insisted on saving him, so she attached an electronic crown that was able to move Chester’s body.
 He needed a new brain, but Serena was still using hers, so the Med Synth cut out the Dikdak’s brain and put it in Chester’s head.
 Chester’s body now became the Dikdak, with reduced biting, hiding, and climbing skills.
 Chester could not talk, despite his player’s insistence that Bil had a universal translator and that it would be funny (ala Disney’s Doug).
 The Dikdak was wearing Chester’s clothing, so when he went to piss against a globe palm, he wet his pants instead.
 Chester’s player became more unhappy.

 The party next went to deck 4 of the primary hull, and found three sport training synths.
-I had Chester choose one randomly, and he ended up with the fencing synth, which he named Sword.
+I had Chester choose one randomly as his new character, and he ended up with the fencing synth, which he named Sword.
 Sword had become odd in the last thousand years of neglect.
 In other words, he was now self-aware and self-actuating.
 He joined the party.
 Serena and Bil left him alone with the Dikdak, which was unfortunate, as Sword “sworded” Chester’s body over and over.
 The party had already run into one Mind Flayer in a ship’s uniform, and the computer had now told them that there were at least 20 of the creatures trying to take over the ship.
 The party resolved to stop them.

 Serena and Bil took the turbolift up to the Bridge where the Mind Flayers were based, opened the door, and then fired.
 Bil killed one of the Mind Flayers, but Serena was shot in the chest.
 Bil closed the lift and fled down to level two, where he was able to repair her in the Biology Lab.
 Serena hid in the Biology Lab and waited to shoot when the door opened next.
 Bil and Sword waited on either side of the lift (which had left and gone up to the Bridge).
 The Mind Flayers were at a disadvantage, because neither Synth was vulnerable to psionic attack.
 They evened the score with a superior knowledge of the ship.
 When the turbolift opened, a giant workbot exited, and the Mind Flayer Commander ordered it to “Kill!
 Destroy!”
 Bil shot his blaster at the robot, but did no damage.
 Sword attacked the robot, but also did not damage it.
 Bil tried to get the robot to kill the “Octopoids” but the Commander countermanded that.
 The Mind Flayers shot Bil and Bil shot the one closest.
 Bil killed him, but his legs were destroyed and he dropped.
 Bil tried to shoot the Commander next but the Mind Flayers destroyed him with shots to his chest and arms.
 Sword dodged into the turbolift and the Worker Robot gutted the Commander by accident when it tried to get Sword.
 Sword stooped to grab the Commander’s grey card, and the other two Mind Flayers (the Right & Left Arms of the Commander) shot Sword as he did so, damaging his left leg slightly and putting his right arm out of commission.
 Sword dodged out of the lift and ordered the bot to kill the other two, which it did very messily.
 With the Mind Flayer away team killed, the rest of them were left leaderless (very Star Trek), and they fled the ship back to their raiding vessel and departed.
 Which is just as well, because once Sword had Captain status, he ordered the computer to flood all other rooms (except the one with Serena) with poison gas, and then later flushed the gas out.
 The Jungle suffered badly, but the Yellow Man and Vegepygmies were untroubled.
 The Froghemoth simply dove to the bottom of the lake for a time.